 Alcohol and Diabetes

-- Only drink in moderation – sensible advice whether you have diabetes or not.
+- Only drink in moderation – sensible advice whether or not you have diabetes.

 - Learn by experience how alcohol affects you – everyone is different.